 Vim Commands for Moving Around The Console

-One of the foremost reason behind Vim’s ultra-fast user experience is its fast movement features.
+One of the foremost reasons behind Vim’s ultra-fast user experience is its fast movement features.
 Vim features and supports numerous convenient Vim commands to make your life in front of the terminal blazing fast.
 Below are some of the most useful Vim commands for faster navigation.

 Use the h command to navigate to the left side of your Vim console.
 This is analogous to the left arrow of your keyboard.